ACFPeacekeeper/github-pages/_posts/2024-04-31-Notes-on-RL-an-Introduction.md

 	assert alpha_w > 0, "alpha_w must be a float value greater than 0"
 	assert gamma > 0 and gamma < 1, "gamma must be a float value greater than 0 and smaller than 1" assert NUM_EPISODES > 0, "NUM_EPISODES must be an int value greater than 0"
-	assert MAX_STEPS > 0, "MAX_STEPS must be an int value greater than 0"

 	# Initialize policy parameters
 	policy = Policy(env.observation_space.shape[0], env.action_space.n)